 |Trial||Records||Talend’s Time||SSIS Time|

-Talend took 67.69 seconds on an average to complete this job while SSIS completed the same job with an average time of 39.8 seconds.
+Talend took 67.69 seconds on average to complete this job, while SSISendedd the same job with an average time of 39.8 seconds.

 Talend vs SSIS Comparison Table

 Below is the comparison table between Talend vs SSIS:

 |Basis For Comparison||SSIS||Talend|

 |Objective||Extracting, transforming, and loading data from multiple sources with different formatting.||Making ETL jobs or sources data from multiple locations and needs to integrate them for better data compatibility.|